divinepet/ft_containers-unit-test/README.md

 ./start.sh -m # for map
 ./start.sh -s # for set
 ./start.sh -h # help with commands

+Use the "-fast" flag to run the test in simplified mode - the amount of data processed by each container is reduced to speed up its execution.
 ```

 # Results

 ![](https://via.placeholder.com/15/f00/000000?text=+) <b>NOT COMPILED</b> means that method compiles with errors, also probably some template name in ```config.hpp``` is incorrect</br>